vishalvshekkar/S3DeduplicationHelper/README.md

 swift build
 ```

-5. Run your tool just for the sake of it.
+6. (Optional | Not required) Run your tool just for the sake of it.
 ```
 swift run
 ```
 Note: This would not do anything meaningful as the tool was invoked without any parameters.

-6. Create a release build.
+7. Create a release build.
 ```
 swift build -c release
 ```

-6. Change directory to where your executable exists.
+8. Change directory to where your executable exists.
 That would be under the `.build` folder which is hidden.
 ```
 cd .build/release
 ```

-7. Invoke the CLI tool as shown below
+9. Invoke the CLI tool as shown below
 ```
 swift run S3DeduplicationHelper <S3_BUCKET_NAME> <S3_BUCKET_KEY_PREFIX> <PATH_TO_A_LOCAL_DIRECTORY_TO_STORE_OUTPUT_CSV>
 ```